-According to the Pew Foundation, most Americans lock their cell phones, creating an obstacle for some law enforcement investigations—most notably, the FBI in its 2016 standoff with Apple over access to the San Bernardino attacker’s iPhone—and especially for state authorities, which have fewer resources than federal law enforcement.
+According to the Pew Foundation, most Americans lock their cell phones, creating an obstacle for some law enforcement investigations—and especially for state authorities, which have fewer resources than federal law enforcement.
 In recent years, federal and state courts across the country have grappled with whether ordering a defendant to unlock an electronic device violates the Fifth Amendment privilege against self-incrimination.

 Last month, in Commonwealth v.
 Jones, the Massachusetts Supreme Judicial Court held, for the second time in five years, that the government may compel a defendant to unlock an electronic device under certain circumstances.
 The court’s decision addressed head-on two crucial constitutional issues facing courts in compelled decryption cases.
 First, the court determined that the government must “establish that the defendant knows the password to decrypt an electronic device before his or her knowledge of the password can be deemed a foregone conclusion,” and rejected an alternative approach offered by a concurrence.
 Second, the court established that the government must prove beyond a reasonable doubt that the defendant’s knowledge of the password is a foregone conclusion, making the court only one of two in the nation to have articulated the government’s burden of proof in a compelled decryption case.

 This post first explains the foregone conclusion doctrine that underlies compelled decryption jurisprudence.
 After that, it moves on to discuss the Massachusetts decision, focusing on the court’s application of the foregone conclusion doctrine and its discussion of the burden of proof.

 The Fifth Amendment and the Foregone Conclusion Doctrine